Table Tennis Bats

 The Laws are the "basic" rules of the game and are mandatory for all sanctioned table tennis events, whereas the Regulations are supplementary to the Laws and are only mandatory for ITTF (International) events.

-However, the Regulations may also be used for non ITTF events and it is for the event organiser to decide whether they will use any or all of the Regulations.
+However, the Regulations can also be used for non-ITTF events and it's for the event organiser to decide whether they will use any or all of the Regulations.

-So, depending on the competition you are playing in, the Regulations may or may not apply.
-But as a general rule, the higher the level of competition, the more likely it is that some or all of the Regulations will be used in addition to the basic Laws.
+So, depending on the competition you're playing in, the Regulations may or may not apply.
+But as a general rule, the higher the level of competition, the more likely it is that some, or all, of the Regulations will be used in addition to the basic Laws.

 ^ Top of page ^

-Table Tennis Bats - Racket Control by courtesy of the ITTF
+Racket Control Room sign by courtesy of the ITTF

-This included a new system for testing rackets to ensure that they complied with all the new and existing rules and regulations.
+2. introduced a new system for testing rackets to ensure that they complied with all the new and existing rules and regulations

 The racket covering shall be used without any physical, chemical or other treatment.